 His eyes are wide and I can see his heart pounding through his ribs.

-“I thought I might be able to join in your game,” I suggest reasonably.
+“I thought I might be able to join in your game,” I say, and prop a friendly smile on my lips.

 Emile Hoffman looks me up and down for a few seconds and I realise this is the crucial moment.
 Will I be accepted among my peers?